October 11 in Yankee History

 • Although some doubt has been expressed over the year reported for the birth of Orlando “el duque” Hernandez (1965), it is clear that he is one of the three Yankee players born October 11.
 Before his loss as a free agent to Montreal, The Duke went 53-38 for the Yanks with one save, and managed a 10-2 record in the postseason.
 He returned in time to give the Yanks a huge lift in 2004, and performed well on the south side of Chicago in 2005.
 The ageless one last pitched with the Mets, in 2007.

 • Little was expected expected backup defense when the Yankees signed infielder Giovanny Urshela (1991) off Toronto in early August 2018, but once the team lost Miguel Angujar in April, Urshela filled in spectacularly on the hot corner.
 After having hit eight long balls and driven in 39 runs subbing in Cleveland/Toronto for three years, Gio hit 21 home runs and drove in 74 for the 2019 Yankees.
 He added six long balls and drove in 30 in the 60-game 2020 season, and hit a grand slam in the two-game Wild Card sweep over Cleveland.
 Gio added 14 long balls and 49 rbi’s in a 2021 campaign marred by injury, and also by his late-season shift to shortstop for 28 games.
 Traded to Minnesota in the swap that also sent Gary Sanchez there, Gio had 12 home runs and 62 rbi’s in 144 games for the Twins in 2022.
 Subsequently traded to the Angels, Gio hit two home runs and drove in 24 runs in 62 games in LA in 2023.
+In 128 games with Detroit and Atlanta in 2024, he added nine homers and 52 rbi’s.

 • Righty Gary Blaylock (1931) only pitched in the bigs in 1959, posting a 4-5 mark with the Cardinals before losing one in 15 appearances with the Yanks.
 New York selected him off waivers from St. Louis that July.
 After being signed by the Yankees in January 2000, infielder Juan Melo (1976) opened some eyes in Spring Training two months later.
 But facing the possibility of losing Melo for nothing, the Yanks shipped him to San Francisco for Wilson Delgado a week before the season opener.
 Melo managed but one hit with the Giants serving mainly as a defensive replacement that year, and has spent seasons in the Independent Northern League.

-• Other birthdays: righty Charlie Williams (1947), who won 23 and lost 22 in seven seasons with the Giants and one with the Mets; Gregg Olson (1966); Joe Roa (1971); Dmitri Young (1973); Jesus Sanchez (1974); Ty Wigginton (1977); Shane Youman (1979); Jeff Larish (1982); Max Ramirez (1984); David Goforth (1988); Jenrry Mejia (1989); Josh D. Smith (1989); Grayson Greiner (1992); Josh Winder (1996); and J.B.
+• Other birthdays: righty Charlie Williams (1947), who won 23 and lost 22 in seven seasons with the Giants and one with the Mets; Gregg Olson (1966); Joe Roa (1971); Dmitri Young (1973); Jesus Sanchez (1974); Ty Wigginton (1977); Shane Youman (1979); Jeff Larish (1982); Max Ramirez (1984); David Goforth (1988); Jenrry Mejia (1989); Josh D. Smith (1989); Grayson Greiner (1992); Mickey Gasper (1995); Josh Winder (1996); and J.B.
 Bukauskas (1996).